acheul/poptree/README.md

 ```

 ### Notes
-* I higly recommend to work on Google Colab, which have graphviz installed from the first.
-Otherwise, it would be quite picky to install and use graphviz.
+* I strongly recomment to work on Google Colab, which comes pre-installed with graphviz.
+Otherwise, installing graphviz (for python) on your own would be a ... pain.
 * Designing this pack was initially inspired from the work of Ahsen Parwez https://medium.com/@ahsenparwez/building-a-family-tree-with-python-and-graphviz-e4afb8367316
-* The main purpose for this pack is to restore and visualize family geneologies from premodern historic data.
-This is why the family tree here is mainly structured on paternal linkage, that is, on wife-husband and father-child connections.
+* The main goal of this pack is to rebuild and visualize premodern family geneologies using historical data set.
+As a result, the family tree presented is primarily based on paternal linkage, i.e., wife-husband and father-child relationships.
 * In the latest version, graphviz distinguishes *cluster* and *subgraph*.
 I got this point thanks to a StackFlow Q&A, https://stackoverflow.com/questions/55561635/problem-with-rank-same-in-subgraphs-and-clusters

 ### Examples